withfabricxyz/docs/pages/crowdfi/contracts/CrowdFinancingV1.md

 ```

 ### Payout
-*Emitted when makePayment is invoked by the recipient*
+*Emitted when yieldEth or yieldERC20 are called*

 ```solidity